barmaleii77-hub/PneumoStabSim-Professional/docs/ui/accessibility_log.md

 # Accessibility Hardening Log

+## 2025-11-04 – High-contrast palette expansion and shortcut surfacing

+- Refreshed the high-contrast palette with clearer outline, selection, and danger tones while publishing widget-specific accessibility metadata so automation can match colours to control roles.
+- Extended the `Knob` and `RangeSlider` widgets to expose explicit semantic roles, enumerated keyboard shortcuts, and aggregated descriptions for screen readers.
+- Localised the new guidance strings (EN/RU) and exported the compiled translation packs after validating the updated QML with `qmllint`.
+- Captured a new accessibility audit report and verified the targeted widget tests to ensure the additional metadata is exercised in CI.

 ## 2025-03-08 – High-contrast theme and widget metadata refresh

 - Added the dedicated `assets/qml/themes/` module with singleton palette and